text-mask/text-mask/componentDocumentation.md

 ### Updating the `mask` or other values after initialization

 Once Text Mask has been initialized on an input field, it's not possible to change the mask or other configurations.
-In frameworks such as React or Ember, you may expect that you can hot-swap values, but that would not work with Text Mask.
+In frameworks such as React, you may expect that you can hot-swap values, but that would not work with Text Mask.
 See [this page](https://github.com/text-mask/text-mask/issues/233) for some workarounds for this limitation.